5 JavaScript Function Things I Regret Not Knowing Earlier

 3. Function parameters with rest parameters

-) is useful to gather different kind of values into a single option.
+The rest parameter (…) is useful to gather different kind of values into a single option.
 I like to use it if to have a more flexible function definition and separate optional parameters from required ones.

 4. Higher-Order functions